 - Wait until all PTP network devices are sufficiently synchronized.
 Depending on your network setup, this may take a few seconds or minutes.

 To determine when the devices are synchronized, check the status of the PTP clock synchronization.

 Checking the Status of the PTP Clock Synchronization#

-You must develop your own method for checking the status of the PTP clock synchronization using the blaze SDK.
+You must develop your own method for checking the status of the PTP clock synchronization using the pylon SDK.

 A typical implementation of a PTP status check includes the following steps:

 Wait for the Best Master Clock algorithm to finish.
 To determine whether the algorithm has finished, perform the following steps in a loop until the

 PtpStatusparameter value for all cameras is either

 Slaveand no more than one camera returns

 - Execute the